a5huynh/a5huynh.github.com/_posts/2014/9/2014-09-21-a-moveable-feast.md

 ## Late nights & long days

 > I love sleep.
-My life has the tendency to fall apart while I awake, you know?
+> My life has the tendency to fall apart while I'm awake, you know?

 Here we are a more than halfway through the accelerator and the feeling in the air is one of hazy optimism.
 The weeks have grown shorter and the task